palantir/witchcraft-go-server/README.md

 }
 ```

 This example defines the `AppInstallConfig` struct, which embeds `config.Install` and also defines a `MyNum` field.
-The
-`WithInstallConfigType(AppInstallConfig{})` function call is added to specify `AppInstallConfig{}` as the install struct
-and the initialization function logic is modified to convert the provided `installConfig interface{}` into an
-`AppInstallConfig` and uses the `MyNum` value as the value that is returned by the endpoint.
 The `WithInstallConfig`
 function is also updated to use configuration that specifies a value for `MyNum`.

 Running the updated program using `go run main.go` and issuing `curl -k https://localhost:8100/myNum` returns `13`.